 I’ve had students read it aloud when they need to work on /ri/ sounds or medial /l/, or /sl/ clusters.
 Since they’re books for early readers, there aren’t too many words and they’re repeated often, which is good for frequency.

 I also work on story retells–the books are quick and clear, with very expressive pictures that give you an idea of the characters’ internal states.
 I use the classic and simple “Somebody Wanted But So Then” format.
 That is, piggie WANTED her friend to eat the slop BUT he didn’t want to SO she felt sad, THEN he said he would.
 Or we can look at it from Gerald’s perspective.
 Gerald WANTED his friend to be happy BUT the slop looked disgusting SO he tried only a little taste, THEN got grossed out But said something that made her happy.

 So what I did was make copies of the pages (my job is AWESOME and has a color copier; this would work fine with post-its or an overlay too) and had the students add thought bubbles to the pages.
 This student, for reasons known only to him, added the characters’ genders within each thought bubble, which was a nice touch.

 Here’s Elephant and Piggie’s “Biggie” which includes five great stories.
-(Click here to buy Biggie).
 It’s on the sturdy side and might be a little large for tiny hands, but it’s a very good deal, especially if you’re itinerant and lugging books around.

-Before Biggie came out, I bought my copy of I Really Like Slop, which you can buy here which is just the one story, but lighter if you don’t need to be hauling five books in one.
+Before Biggie came out, I bought my copy of I Really Like Slop, which is just the one story, but lighter if you don’t need to be hauling five books in one.